American women seek more than $66M in damages from US Soccer

-As part of the preparation for a May 5 trial in the class-action suit, both sides revealed parts of pre-trial depositions.
+The lawsuit has drawn worldwide attention.
+When the U.S. won the World Cup final last summer in France, fans in the crowd chanted ``Equal Pay!
+Equal Pay!”

+Earlier this month, the players union for the men’s national team urged the federation to sharply increase pay for the women’s team, while also accusing the governing body of making low-ball offers in current contract negotiations with the men’s team.

-U.S. women’s star Megan Rapinoe, the reigning FIFA Player of the Year, said during a Jan.
-16 deposition that Russell Sawyer, an outside lawyer for the USSF, stated during a bargaining session in June 2016 that “market realities are such that the women do not deserve to be paid equally to the men.”
+Also among the documents filed Thursday were numerous pre-trial depositions.
+Megan Rapinoe, the reigning FIFA Player of the Year, was deposed Jan.
+16. She said Russell Sawyer, an outside lawyer for the USSF, stated during a bargaining session in June 2016 that “market realities are such that the women do not deserve to be paid equally to the men.”

 USSF President Carlos Cordeiro was asked during a Jan.
 29 deposition about a statement he made when campaigning that “our female players have not been treated equally.”